 Honestly, this is THE best Loaded Potato Soup.
-We ate it the other night for dinner and love, love, loved it!
+We ate it the other night for dinner, and loved it!
 It is a soup that eats like a meal!
 All we added was a side salad and voila… dinner!
 Ready for a delicious, easy soup?

 Today let’s talk about budget recipes.
 I’m teaming up with some of my blogging friends to celebrate BUDGET RECIPE!